tvlooy/php-ext-dev-book/manuscript/Introduction.md

 will be spent on donations to other FOSS projects.
 There is no interest in making financial benefits from this book.

-I welcome patches to this book.
+I welcome fixes / patches / comments / ... to this book.